- Let's Get Started!

 The Government and financial regulators together play an active role in safeguarding the stability, fairness, competitiveness and development of the financial system in Hong Kong.
-The principal regulators are the Hong Kong Monetary Authority (HKMA), the Securities and Futures Commission (SFC), the Office of the Commissioner of Insurance (OCI) and the Mandatory Provident Fund Schemes Authority (MPFA).
+The principal regulators are the Hong Kong Monetary Authority (HKMA), the Securities and Futures Commission (SFC), the Insurance Authority (IA) and the Mandatory Provident Fund Schemes Authority (MPFA).
 The four regulators cooperate with each other to ensure proper conduct in the markets and to forestall financial crime and misconduct.

 The HKMA is responsible for maintaining the monetary and banking stability in Hong Kong.
 Its major functions include: